-Description: Voice control is a controlled alteration of voice volume, tone, or pace to influence and direct the patient's behavior.
-Parents unfamiliar with this technique may benefit from an explanation prior to its use to prevent misunderstanding.

-Objectives: The objectives of voice control are to:

-- 1. gain the patient's attention and compliance; - 2. avert negative or avoidance behavior; - 3. establish appropriate adult-child roles.

-Contraindications: Patients who are hearing impaired.
+- Description: Voice control is a controlled alteration of voice volume, tone, or pace to influence and direct the patient's behavior.
+Parents unfamiliar with this possibly aversive technique may benefit from an explanation prior to its use to prevent misunderstanding.
+10,11,28,29 - Objectives: The objectives of voice control are to: - 1. gain the patient's attention and compliance; - 2. avert negative or avoidance behavior; - 3. establish appropriate adult-child roles. - Indications: May be used with any patient. - Contraindications: Patients who are hearing impaired.